atanmarko/ncnn-with-cuda/README.md

 Following layers have been currently implemented in CUDA: _AbsVal, BatchNorm, Bias, BinaryOp, BNLL, Concat, Convolution, ConvolutionDepthWise, Crop, Flatten, InnerProduct, Input, Packing, Padding, Quantize, ReLU, Reshape, Softmax, Split_

 Development plan for the near future:
 * Cuda implementation of layers _Pooling, Eltwise, HardSigmoid, HardSwish, Interp, Scale, Yolov3DetectionOutput_
+* Implementation of the more optimal allocation for cuda memory (cuda allocator with preallocated pool)
 * Further optimization of existing CUDA layers (with the goal to beat Vulkan performance ;) )

 For usecases where some CUDA layer implementation is missing, CPU/GPU data ping-pong will slow the execution significantly.